• Browse topics

 After setting up the Snyk Platform with applications being monitored via the web interface or via CLI monitoring/reporting, the next step is to navigate to the group, then open and configure Snyk AppRisk integrations screen.

-Note that Insights and Tenant->Analytics->Applications are Snyk AppRisk Pro Features.
+• Note that 3rd party integrations, Insights and Tenant->Analytics->Applications are Snyk AppRisk Pro Features.

 Configure integrations